Deciding Whether to Keep a Stock after its Iconic Leader Departs

 A major reason why legendary leaders resign, is the truthful acknowledgement that their time has come to a close, and that the landscape in which they’ve operated (and dominated) is beginning to shift.
 Be these technical, regulatory, operational changes or others, the energy required to transform the company to better meet these emerging challenges are quite demanding, and consequently, best suited for someone else.
 This also creates problems for the newly appointed, as they must now devise an entirely new culture from one accustomed to working in a suddenly outdated mode.
 The changing paradigm can also take years to mature, and company earnings often trend downward as this directional overhaul is being enacted.

 This post exemplifies the often competing dichotomy of optimism versus reality.
 Our optimism tells us that replacing an iconic leader can be done, and that his or her success is a result of company products or services, and not necessarily a unique or defining attribute of any particular individual.
 But reality speaks of a different message, and cites the rarity by which equally successful corporate transitions take place.
-It also states the mathematical implausibility of two entirely different people, producing similarly extraordinary results, in a constantly evolving environment, under contrastingly different conditions, and doing so in consecutive terms!
+It also states the mathematical implausibility of two entirely different people, producing similarly extraordinary results, in a highly competitive environment, over an extended period of time, and doing so in consecutive terms!
 When viewed through this prism, the likelihood of such actions occurring are akin to that improbable double lightning strike, which is not a complete impossibility, but I wouldn’t advise waiting around for it to happen, for it’s likely to be a long time in coming.